Home Health Agencies - OASIS

 Forgot OASIS Individual Login Password and Inactivated Accounts

-If the incorrect individual login password is entered too many times, a
+If an incorrect OASIS Individual Login password is entered too many times

 log into CASPER reports within 60 days, their account will also be made